srkkrish/kanban-pro/README.md

 ### Installation

-Clone this repository or download the source files:
+1. Clone this repository or download the source files:

 ```bash
 git clone https://github.com/srkkrish/kanban-pro.git
 ```
+2. Navigate to the project folder and do npm install then npm run dev to run the project.

 ## Usage